jamesderlin/getline-compatible/README.md

 ## Portability

 To try to maximize portability, code is written in C89.
+(Some exotic systems might need to explicitly add definitions for `ssize_t` and `SIZE_MAX`.)

 ## `wchar_t` support